-Molly Collier-O’Boyle is a Melbourne based multi-instrumentalist.
+Molly Collier-O’Boyle is a Melbourne based violist and violinist.
 Through working as an educator, curator, composer and performer she hopes to bend and mix genres together whilst combining different artistic mediums in a variety of projects and concert experiences.

 Born in sunny Brisbane, Molly grew up in a musical household and played jazz and funk bass as well as folk violin.
 She completed her Bachelor of Music in Advanced Performance in classical violin under the tutelage of Michele Walsh in 2015 at the Queensland Conservatorium of Music and in 2016 completed her Graduate Diploma in Music Performance at the University of Queensland with Adam Chalabi.
-This is her second year studying viola at the Australian National Academy of Music (ANAM) with Caroline Henbest.
+Since 2017 she has been training as a violist at the Australian National Academy of Music (ANAM) with Caroline Henbest.

-In 2017 Molly was Principal Viola of the Australian Youth Orchestra, Porter Chamber Orchestra at National Music Camp, Momentum Ensemble and was a recipient of an Ernest V. Llewellyn Memorial Fund.
-She also participated in the AYO Chamber Players and the Melbourne and Adelaide Symphony Orchestra Fellowships.
-Molly premiered Nabunum’s Water by Melody Eötvös for chamber orchestra, mixed media and video and Stuart Greenbaum’s Sonata for Viola and Piano Leaving Earth.
-She freelances professionally with the Queensland and Adelaide Symphony Orchestras, Camerata Queensland’s Chamber Orchestra and Opera Australia Orchestra.
+In 2017 Molly was Principal Viola of the Australian Youth Orchestra, Porter Chamber Orchestra at National Music Camp, and the AYO Momentum Ensemble, and was a recipient of an Ernest V. Llewellyn Memorial Fund.
+She freelances with the Melbourne, Queensland and Adelaide Symphony Orchestras, Camerata Queensland’s Chamber Orchestra and Opera Australia Orchestra.

-Student Beneficiary Support generously provided by ANAMsyndicate – Mary and Arnold Bram, Jerry Koliha and Marlene Krelle, Kerry Landman, Traudl Moon, Richard O'Dwyer, Rob Piaggio, Igor Zambelli and Jenny Lee
+Musician Beneficiary Support generously provided by ANAMsyndicate – Mary and Arnold Bram, Jerry Koliha and Marlene Krelle, Kerry Landman, Traudl Moon, Richard O'Dwyer, Rob Piaggio, Igor and Jenny Zambelli

 Image by Pia Johnson